SomewhatCyncial/Team-Epsilion/docs/milestone-3.md

 Bryan

-- Made CRUD for host data in server
+- Made CRUD operations for host data in server
-- connected server to mongo database
+- wrote code that connected server to mongo database
 - Assisted in creation of data formats and created relevent collections in MongoDB
 - Assisted in database coding for APIs used by Host Data webpage